-- 3.1.6 A core course is a course that a student admitted to the M.Tech. programme must successfully complete to receive the degree.
+3.1.6 A core course is a course that a student admitted to the M.Tech. programme must successfully complete to receive the degree.
 A student shall register for all the core courses listed in the curriculum.

-Core courses in a particular specialisation are offered by the department concerned. - 3.1.7 Elective courses are required to be chosen from the courses offered by the department(s) in that particular semester from among the approved courses.
-A core course of any M.Tech programme/department may be chosen as an elective by a student from any other M.Tech programme /department. - 3.1.8 Each student is required to make a seminar presentation on any chosen topic connected with the field of specialization.
+3.1.7 Elective courses are required to be chosen from the courses offered by the department(s) in that particular semester from among the approved courses.
+A core course of any M.Tech programme/department may be chosen as an elective by a student from any other M.Tech programme /department.

+3.1.8 Each student is required to make a seminar presentation on any chosen topic connected with the field of specialisation.
 Preparation and presentation of a seminar is intended to investigate an in-depth review of literature, prepare a critical review and develop confidence to present the material by the student.
 The seminar shall be evaluated by a Department Committee constituted for this purpose, based on a report submitted by the candidate and a viva-voce conducted at the end of the semester.

-- 3.1.9 Project work is envisaged to train a student to analyze independently any problem posed to him/her.
+3.1.9 Project work is envisaged to train a student to analyze independently any problem posed to him/her.
 The work may be analytical, experimental, design or a combination of both.
-The student can undertake the project work in the department concerned or in an industry/research laboratory approved by the vice-chairperson and chairperson.
 The project report is expected to exhibit clarity of thought and expression.
-The evaluation of project work will be a continuous internal assessment based on two reviews, an internal viva-voce and an external viva-voce examination. - 3.1.10 Directed study is a theory course required to be credited by each student under the close supervision of a faculty member of the department.
-The title of the course and syllabus are to be formulated by the designated faculty member and approved by the vice-chairperson. - 3.1.11 A student who has acquired the minimum number of total credits for the award of Degree will not be permitted to register for more courses for the purpose of improving his /her cumulative grade point average (see Table 1). - 3.1.12 The medium of instruction, examination, seminar, directed study and project work will be in English.
+The evaluation of project work will be a continuous internal assessment based on two reviews, an internal viva-voce and an external viva-voce examination.

+3.1.10 The medium of instruction, examination, seminar and project work will be in English.